crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

 Though Jorn’s role in the game’s revival is much discussed, what is rarely mentioned is that when Jorn postulated 3SF, he was intensely engaged in producing an immense 32 Volume investigation into ancient ritual sites, stone circles and labyrinths, with archaeology professor P.V.
 Glob.
 Might Jorn’s proposed game also have drawn upon these same speculations?
+(13)

 <br />

-A connection between prehistoric ritual sites and early ball games is supported by the work of Professor Bruce Bradley of Exeter University, whose research has suggested the use of balls in the construction of stone circles.
-It was the discovery of over 425 Neolithic balls in the vicinity of such sites that prompted Bradley’s research and that has further reinforced these suggestions.
+A connection between prehistoric ritual sites and early ball games is supported by the work of Professor Bruce Bradley of Exeter University, whose research has suggested the use of balls in the construction of stone circles (14).
+It was the discovery of over 425 Neolithic balls in the vicinity of such sites that prompted Bradley’s research and that has further reinforced these suggestions (15).
 Experimental archaeology suggests the stony spheres may have served as “lasts” or moulds for the construction of stretched-leather balls, since perished.

 <br />